Key Actions for More Inclusive Health Care

 - Single occupancy universal washrooms help to increase accessibility for all patients so that everyone feels safe to use the washroom.
 This is especially important for trans and non-binary folks who may not feel comfortable or safe within traditional gendered washrooms.

 - Post a sticker or poster indicating you are providing a safe and welcoming space, if your space is genuinely safe and accepting of diverse patients.
 If you have a website, be sure to include this information there as well.

 - It is critical when displaying these signs of inclusion in your office space, that all individuals contribute and ensure the space remains safe and positive for all individuals.

 - Represent diverse communities in your reading and informational materials.

 - The value of being reflected and represented in everyday places is now well recognized.
-Ensure education or marketing materials include images of LGBTQ people.
-Include a local LGBTQ+ newspaper or a related national magazine such as OUT or The Advocate among your reading materials.
+Ensure education or marketing materials include images of 2SLGBTQ+ people.
+Include a local 2SLGBTQ+ newspaper or a related national magazine such as OUT or The Advocate among your reading materials.
 Make the effort to create and/or provide educational materials with representation of folks who are often marginalized and underrepresented.